 You're an aspiring musician who's ready to reach for the stars.
 You've recorded a demo.
 You've researched record labels.
 You've sent your demo to the right people.
-After you send your demo to a record label a record label, what is the next step?
+After you send your demo to a record label, what is the next step?

 While it would be nice if the phone started ringing right away, chances are that you are going to need to follow up on your demo.
 The approach you take when you follow up makes all the difference.
 The wrong follow-up ensures it will never be heard.
 Here are some label-friendly music demo follow-up practices that just might work.